 - Hyperthyroidism: it is a hormonal, metabolic problem where your thyroids produce an excess of the hormones in your body, which produces pretty serious disorders.
-It is common to lose weight with this disease, for example.
+Consequently, it is common to lose weight with this disease, for example.

 - Hypothyroidism: the opposite happens in this case.
-You have a low production of thyroid hormones, gain weight, and sometimes suffer from what’s called goiter, a characteristic bulge in the neck.
+Therefore, you have a low production of thyroid hormones, gain weight, and sometimes suffer from what’s called goiter, a characteristic bulge in the neck.

 - Estrogen imbalance: women sometimes suffer from an imbalance or increase in estrogen levels.
-The symptoms will be many of the aforementioned ones.
+And so, the symptoms will be many of the aforementioned ones.
 It can also be the cause of the appearance of uterine fibroids and cysts in the breasts.
 You should keep this in mind.

 - Excess cortisol: this is the stress hormone.
-Your daily obligations, anxiety, and nerves cause excess cortisol in your body that causes serious hormonal problems.
-You should be cautious and treat it as soon as possible with techniques on how to deal, relaxation, and habit changes.
+And so, your daily obligations, anxiety, and nerves cause excess cortisol in your body that causes serious hormonal problems.
+Consequently, you should be cautious and treat it as soon as possible with techniques on how to deal, relaxation, and habit changes.

 - There is often a genetic predisposition to suffering these types of changes in your hormones.
-It is common for thyroid problems to be hereditary.
+Thus, it is common for thyroid problems to be hereditary.

 - Diet: experts say that one of the main causes of hormonal problems is insulin resistance.
-The way you eat is essential to not suffering from a metabolic disorder.
-You should avoid eating food that has excess conservatives, salt, saturated fat, energy or caffeinated drinks, refined sugar, alcohol, or foods that are very allergenic like milk, sugar, eggs, etc.
+And so, the way you eat is essential to not suffering from a metabolic disorder.
+Therefore, you should avoid eating food that has excess conservatives, salt, saturated fat, energy or caffeinated drinks, refined sugar, alcohol, or foods that are very allergenic like milk, sugar, eggs, etc.

 Recommendations on Avoiding Hormonal Problems